 All reports that are submitted after the deadline that were not previously granted an extension will be considered late and this will be factored into future funding requests as a penalty during the application scoring process.
 New project proposals will not be accepted from applicants with outstanding reports.
-Applicants who submitted final reports late during the previous funding period will be deducted 6 points.
+Applicants who submitted reports late during the previous funding period will be deducted 4 points for interim reports and 6 points for final reports.